 AI Agent Error Handling Best Practices: Challenges and Solutions in Production

 Once, the errors in the code we wrote were “honest” in a sense.
-If it crashed with a null reference, we knew we forgot to initialize a variable; if the API returned 404, we immediately noticed the endpoint was wrong.
-However, stepping into the world of AI agents utilizing LLMs changes everything.
-They can sometimes return fundamentally wrong answers politely.
-Managing this “competent but unreliable subordinate” is no exaggeration to say it’s the new challenge assigned to modern engineers.
+If it crashed with a null reference, we knew we forgot to initialize a variable; if an API returned 404, we immediately noticed the endpoint was wrong.
+However, when stepping into the world of AI agents utilizing LLMs, the situation changes completely.
+They can sometimes return answers that are polite but fundamentally wrong.
+It’s no exaggeration to say that managing this “competent but unreliable subordinate” is the new challenge given to modern engineers.

-When deploying AI agents to production environments, the biggest bottleneck is this error handling.
-A 90% success rate may look attractive enough in the demo stage, but business sites demand 99.9% stability.
-The remaining 0.1% of errors can damage overall system reliability or cause unexpected cost explosions.
+When deploying AI agents in production environments, the biggest bottleneck is this error handling.
+At the demo stage, a 90% success rate may look attractive enough, but in business settings, 99.9% stability is required.
+The remaining 0.1% of errors can damage the system’s overall reliability or cause unexpected cost explosions.

-In this article, I’ll explain error handling best practices in AI agent development that I’ve actually faced and resolved, with technical deep dives and implementation examples.
+This article explains error handling best practices in AI agent development that I’ve actually faced and solved, with technical deep dives and implementation examples.

 On the other hand, errors faced by AI agents are “non-deterministic” and “semantic.”
 For example, when an agent calls a tool to check the weather, it might typo the function name or fabricate non-existent parameters.
 This isn’t a program bug but stems from tokens probabilistically generated by the LLM.
 Even more troublesome are cases where the API call itself succeeds (200 OK) but the returned JSON structure is completely different from the intent.

-Without understanding this difference, applying only traditional try-catch will result in infinite agent loops or meaningless error messages.
-What we need now is a mechanism to intervene in the agent’s “thought process” itself and prompt course correction.
+Without understanding this difference, applying traditional try-catch methods will only result in infinite loops or meaningless error messages.
+What we need now is a mechanism that intervenes in the agent’s “thinking process” itself and prompts course correction.

 Major Error Patterns in Production

-Before diving into specific countermeasures, let’s classify frequently occurring errors in production.
+Before diving into specific countermeasures, let’s classify the errors that frequently occur in production.
 They can be broadly organized into three categories.

-1. Structural Errors LLM output JSON format is broken, insufficient arguments for tool execution, wrong types, etc. These stem from LLM token generation limits or ambiguous prompts.
+1. Structural Errors These include broken JSON formats in LLM output, missing arguments for tool execution, or incorrect types.
+These stem from LLM token generation limits or ambiguous prompts.

-2. Runtime Errors Errors on the external API (tool) side called by the agent.
-Rate limit exceeded, authentication errors, or API downtime.
-These occur in traditional systems too, but for agents, “how to interpret this error and move to the next action” is automated, making failure-time design more important.
+2. Runtime Errors These are errors on the external API (tool) side called by the agent: rate limit exceeded, authentication errors, or API downtime.
+While these also occur in traditional systems, with agents, since “how to interpret this error and move to the next action” is automated, failure-time design becomes more important.

 3. Logical Errors (Semantic Errors / Hallucinations) The most difficult to handle.
-Syntax is correct, API calls succeed, but the agent reports “searched for fictional customer data.”
-Detecting this on the system side is very difficult, but can be mitigated with guardrails for domain-limited agents.
+These are cases where syntax is correct and API calls succeed, but the agent reports “searched for fictional customer data.”
+Detecting these on the system side is very difficult, but they can be mitigated by setting guardrails for agents limited to specific domains.

 Robust Agent Design: Architecture and Flow

 To address these errors, I recommend adopting a “monitored execution pattern.”
-This is an architecture where the agent acts autonomously while the system strictly validates its output, immediately providing feedback and retrying if problems are found.
+This is an architecture where the agent acts autonomously while the system strictly validates its output, immediately provides feedback if there are problems, and prompts retry.

-The diagram below visualizes this error handling flow.
-The key point is branching processing according to error types, not just simple retries.
+The following diagram visualizes this error handling flow.
+The key point is branching processing according to error types rather than simple retries.

-This flow ensures that even if the agent wanders off, guardrails function to bring it back on track.
-Especially important is not just saying “error” but specifically communicating “which argument was wrong” and “why that result is logically strange.”
+This flow ensures that even if the agent goes astray, guardrails function to bring it back on track.
+Particularly important is not just saying “error” but specifically communicating “which argument was wrong” or “why that result is logically strange.”
 This allows the LLM to reliably make corrections in the next turn.

-Python Implementation Example: Robust Tool Execution Using LangChain
+Python Implementation Example: Robust Tool Execution with LangChain

-Now let’s look at specific code.
-Here, we implement part of a robust agent handling structural and runtime errors using Python and LangChain.
-We show actually working logic (focused on error handling and logging), not pseudocode.
+Let’s look at concrete code.
+Here we implement part of a robust agent that handles structural and runtime errors using Python and LangChain.
+This is not pseudocode but actual working logic (focused on error handling and logging).

-This example assumes a scenario where an agent uses a SearchTool that mimics an external API.
+This example assumes a scenario where the agent uses a SearchTool that mimics an external API.

 import logging